haaveb/norweather-twoday/README.md

 ```
 where the latter is for the custom colormap.

-## Background
+## Background and process
-This short project was made in order to explore data analysis & general syntax in Python.
-Have done similar things in MATLAB before (file reading/writing, basic maths & logic, (f-)print, plotting) but the languages differ a little.
-Spent some time constructing a reasonable, intuitive colormap for the plotted temperature line.
+This short project was made in order to explore basic data analysis & general syntax in Python.
+Spent some time constructing an intuitive colormap for weather temperature, taking into account colorblindness compatibility.
+Explored the subject of preceptual uniformity and LAB- and LUV-colorspaces, preferring the latter for this usage.
 Furthermore, getting uniform gridlines for the two y-axes took a little while.

 ## Limitations/Notes
 Gave up on some expansions, first and foremost API geodata collection, due to issues with modules and/or access.
 Thus ended up just organizing longitude and latitude data, from Kartverket, in a local file instead ('kommuners koordinater.csv').
 On the other hand, dealing with the weather data API was surpisingly uneventful.